Note: This is not financial advice. This is for educational purposes only. NFTs are a highly volatile asset class.

 3. Take note of the price.
 It will be in ETH, but it will show you its cost in USD, too.
 If you're comfortable with the price, click on "Buy Now."

-4. You will be prompted to sign into your Metamask wallet.
+4. You will be prompted to sign into your Metamask wallet (Don't have one?
+Here's how to set up a Metamask wallet).
 Click on "Sign in" and type in your credentials.

 5. A "Complete checkout" window will appear showing you the total price of the NFT.
 Tick the "Terms of Service" box.